scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 Techniques you can use to avoid breaking binary compatibility:

-* Annotate public methods's return type explicitly
+* Annotate public method's return type explicitly
 * Mark methods as package private when you want to remove a method or modify its signature
 * Don't use inlining (for libraries)